-Special services for international students are coordinated by the Counselor-Financial Aid/Foreign Students.
+Special services for international students are coordinated by the Foreign Student Advisor.
 These services include advisement relating to visa status, employment, housing, academic procedures and requirements, finances, social standards and customs, and opportunities offered by the College and the community.

 The International Club is a chartered campus organization whose objective is to help develop community awareness of, and interaction with, international cultures and affairs through educational and social programs.
 The College maintains a close liaison with the Citizens Committee for International Students of Turlock.
-Details regarding the International Student Program may be obtained in the Office of the Counselor for Financial Aid/Foreign Students.
+Details regarding the International Student Program may be obtained in the Office of the Foreign Student Advisor.